chrismdp/chrismdp.github.com/_posts/2024-12-06-why-hybrid-work-works.md

 Much of the debate around hybrid working appears to be a zero sum argument about why working from home is "better" or "worse", and why working in the office is "more" or "less" productive.

 One is not better than the other; they are just different.
-I think we need both[^both] for a balanced life.
+I think we need both for a balanced life.

 Here are some pointers for how to have a productive conversation about hybrid in your team.